kailash-manasarovar/statement/docs/timeline/2023/march.md

 #### Valentine

+- When I visited Whitefriars Church in Dublin with Steve in September 2025, and saw the statue of Valentine, I was looking at a replica of the trumpet teacher who cried in my arms.
+- It was astonishing.
 - When I look back at this strange event, it was as if I was holding St Valentine himself in my arms as he sobbed his eyes out.

 ![Valentine crying](../../content/images/valentine-whitefriars/valentine-crying.jpeg)

-- Interestingly enough, if one was having a relationship with an actual saint, I suspect it might feel at least as intense as I felt it.
+- Interestingly enough, if one was having a genuine relationship with an actual saint, I suspect it might feel at least as intense as I felt it.
 - Moreover, if Saint Valentine did find himself held in my arms in the most repellant situation imaginable, my view is he would sob his eyes out, and has probably been doing just that for centuries.
+- I bet the witches misuse him endlessly.
 - Poor old Valentine.
-Maybe his image is safer now.
+Maybe his image is a little safer now.
+- #FreeValentine.

 ### A simple wooden box on the sofa